Oops! Consuming too much cinnamon can trigger these 5 side-effects

 5. It can cause mouth sores

-Cinnamon contains cinnamaldehyde, and this is the main reason due why some people experience mouth ulcers.
+Cinnamon contains cinnamaldehyde, and this is the main reason due why some people experience mouth ulcers, as one of the side effects of cinnamon.
 Some people also complain about burning and an itchy sensation on the tongue or in gums.

 “I would recommend 2 to 4 grams or approx 1 teaspoon of cinnamon in a day.
 Anything more that can be problematic.
-Also, if you’re taking some medication, then you have to be cautious, as it can also react with that,” she suggests.
+Also, if you’re taking some medication, then you have to be cautious, as it can also react with that,” suggests Chopra.

 • If you already have or have previously had liver disease